onnx/onnx-tensorflow/onnx_tf/doc/IMPLEMENTING_NEW_OP.md

     ```
     - add handler to frontend_v{version}
     - add decorator register_onnx_op with onnx op name if it is an onnx op

+    * version is the number of since version, which can get from operator's specification
     ```
 4. Run `gen_opset.py` and `gen_doc.py`.
 5. Add test case to `test_node.py`.